elzeXD/elzeXD.github.io/src/releases/en/tutorial-patching/index.md

 4. **Classic CP – to add menu Personalize Classic on Right- Click**

-    - Double- click InstallClassicCP.reg
+    - Double- click *InstallClassicCP.reg*

-    - choose Yes.
+    - choose *Yes*.

 5. **Classic Context Menu – to show effect of theme on Right- Click menu**

-    - Double- click Enable Classic Context Menu in Windows 10.reg
+    - Double- click *Enable Classic Context Menu in Windows 10.reg*

-    - choose Yes.
+    - choose *Yes*.

 6. OldNewExplorer – to show effect of theme on Explorer and Control Panel

    **If you feel too difficult, skip to number 6**

-    - Double- click OldNewExplorerCfg.exe
+    - Double- click *OldNewExplorerCfg.exe*

-    - Don’t tick anything in "Behavior".

-    - Tick everything in "Appereance" except Enable Glass on Navigation Bar.

-    - Click Install, and choose Yes
+    - Follow this settings or customize like you want

    ![step1-5](./005.jpg)

-    - Restart Explorer (if you don’t understand, just restart the PC)
+    - *Restart Explorer* (if you don’t understand, just restart the PC)

 7. **Ribbon Disabler – (use this if you are confused with OldNewExplorer) to show effect of theme on Explorer and Control Panel**

-    - Open the folder x86 or x64 (Depends on your PC)
+    - Open the folder *x86* or *x64* (Depends on your PC)

-    - Double- click Ribbon disabler2.exe
+    - Double- click *Ribbon disabler2.exe*

-    - Restart Explorer (if you don’t understand, just restart the PC)
+    - *Restart Explorer* (if you don’t understand, just restart the PC)

 8. **StartIsBack – to change Start Menu style**

-    - Open Setup folder, open StartIsBackPlusPlus_setup.exe and install.
+    - Open *Setup* folder, open *StartIsBackPlusPlus_setup.exe* and install.

-    - Open TrialReset folder, open StartIsBackTR.exe and choose Install Autoreset.
+    - Open *TrialReset* folder, open *StartIsBackTR.exe* and choose Install Autoreset.

 9. **Install The Theme**